turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 ## Learning Goals

 * Speak to why website accessibility is important
-* Implement Semantic HTML to make websites more accessible
+* Review ways we already make websites accessible
 * Implement ARIA to make websites more accessible
-* Learn basic VoiceOver screen reader commands to test accessibility

 ## Vocab